Sourdough: Starter

-The preparation of sourdough begins with a pre-ferment (the "starter" or "leaven", also known as the "chief", "chef", "head", "mother" or "sponge"), a fermented mixture of flour and water, containing a colony of microorganisms including wild yeast and lactobacilli.
-The purpose of the starter is to produce a vigorous leaven and to develop the flavour of the bread.
+Sourdough leavening requires a pre-ferment (the starter or leaven, variously known as the chief, chef, head, mother, or sponge), a live mixture of flour and water, containing a colony of microorganisms including wild yeast and lactobacilli.
+The purpose of the starter is to produce a vigorous leavening and to develop the flavour of the bread.
 In practice there are several kinds of starters, as the ratio of water to flour in the starter (hydration) varies.
 A starter may be a liquid batter or a stiff dough.

-Flour naturally contains a variety of yeasts and bacteria.
+To initially create the pre-ferment, water and flour are mixed and left in a warm place for a week or two.
 When wheat flour comes into contact with water, the naturally occurring enzyme amylase breaks down the starch into the sugars glucose and maltose, which sourdough's natural yeast can metabolize.
 With sufficient time, temperature, and refreshments with new or fresh dough, the mixture develops a stable culture.
 This culture will cause a dough to rise.
 The bacteria ferment starches that the yeast cannot metabolise, and the by-products, chiefly maltose, are metabolised by the yeast, which produces carbon dioxide gas, leavening the dough.